-The diurnal time series for the PM10 concentrations at 2 m above ground for each sampling location is illustrated in Figure 8, in which they follow a general trend.
-The concentrations reported from the idealized run are relatively low for all locations, with mean values between 1.65 and 3.11 μ g m-3 for each location.
-Higher concentrations can be observed towards the beginning and the end of the day, separated by a period during daytime, starting at 09:00 UTC, where the concentration is very low, averaging between 0.30 and 1.64 μ g m-3.
+The diurnal time series for the PM10 concentrations at 2 m above ground for each sampling location is illustrated in Fig. 8, in which they follow a general trend.
+The concentrations reported from the idealized run are relatively low for all locations, with mean values between 1.65 and $3.11 \,\mu g \, m^{-3}$ for each location.
+Higher concentrations can be observed towards the beginning and end of the day, separated by a period during daytime, starting at 09:00 UTC, when the concentration is very low, averaging between 0.30 and 1.64 μ g m-3.
 As most locations (A to E) are positioned at some distance away from the emission sources at rooftop levels, the low concentrations indicate dilution through daytime vertical transport.
 This is not surprising, considering that the prescribed wind for this idealized run is constant but low.
 Meanwhile, there is very weak dispersion during nighttime (from 00:00 to 08:00 UTC), which only causes the concentrations at all stations to decrease very slowly.
-The concentration recovers more quickly in the evening, coinciding an increase in $\zeta \Delta T(t)$.
-With the exception of locations C and F, where the recovery begins at 16:00 UTC.
+The concentration recovers more quickly in the evening, coinciding with an increase in $\zeta \Delta T(t)$, with the exception of locations C and F, where the recovery begins at 16:00 UTC.

 Location C is downstream of an isolated large emission source.
-Therefore it maintains a higher peak concentration than the other stations, at 8.42 μ g m-3.
-On the other hand, without other emission sources in its proximity, the concentration at location C also takes longer to recover than at the other locations, at 19:00 UTC, but rises quickly to its evening peak (8.42 μ g m-3).
+Therefore, it maintains a higher peak concentration than the other stations, at $8.42\,\mu\mathrm{g}\,\mathrm{m}^{-3}$.
+On the other hand, without other emission sources in its proximity, the concentration at location C also takes longer to recover than at the other locations, at 19:00 UTC, but the concentration rises quickly to its evening peak $(8.42 \,\mu g \, m^{-3})$.
 By comparison, location F is in a closed courtyard in a large building complex.
-With numerous emission sources in its surroundings, a relatively high amount of PM{10} finds its way into the courtyard.
+With numerous emission sources in its surroundings, a relatively high amount of PM10 finds its way into the courtyard.
 However, pollutant exchange with the free stream flow is restricted through the rooftop shear layer (Chan and Butler, 2021), effectively trapping the PM{10} inside the courtyard.
-This results in a steady increase of PM{10} concentration in the evening, to a peak of 9.49 μ g m-3.
-Following a sharp decrease at 01:20, corresponding to a decrease in anthropogenic activities, the concentration maintains at relatively constant level throughout the day, with a mean of 1.53 μ g m-3 between 02:00 and 16:00 UTC.
+This results in a steady increase in PM10 concentration in the evening to a peak of $9.49 \,\mu g \, m^{-3}$.
+Following a sharp decrease at 01:20 UTC, corresponding to a decrease in anthropogenic activities, the concentration maintains a relatively constant level throughout the day, with a mean of $1.53 \,\mu\mathrm{g}\,\mathrm{m}^{-3}$ between 02:00 and 16:00 UTC.

-Since domestic emissions are released from rooftops, further insights can be obtained by inspecting the vertical profiles of PM10 concentrations at each sampling location, as illustrated in Figure 9.
-The profiles at four different points of time (08:00, 12:00, 16:00, and 20:00 UTC) are shown, representing the morning peak, daytime low, onset of recovery and evening peak respectively.
-Due to the vertical positioning of the domestic stacks, PM10 must be transported downwards to the ground level, which implies that lower concentrations are expected than those further up in the urban canopy, even in cases where the distribution is seemingly uniform (i.e., location F).
+Since domestic emissions are released from rooftops, further insights can be obtained by inspecting the vertical profiles of PM{10} concentrations at each sampling location, as illustrated in Fig. 9.
+The profiles at four different points in time (08:00, 12:00, 16:00, and 20:00 UTC) are shown, representing the morning peak, daytime low, onset of recovery, and evening peak, respectively.
+Due to the vertical positioning of the domestic stacks, PM{10} must be transported downwards to the ground level, which implies that lower concentrations are expected than those further up in the urban canopy, even in cases where the distribution is seemingly uniform (i.e., location F).